Karthik-d-k/Karthik-d-k.github.io/content/blog/insta_inspect.md

 # Context

-I always had the urge to find out people who had unfollowed me from instagram abruptly.
+I've always had the urge to find out people who had unfollowed me from instagram abruptly.
-But instagram dosen't give you any notifications or provide a nice way to know this info.
+However, instagram dosen't provide notifications or an easy way to know access this info.
-As of my knowledge (13-05-2024) we have to check each and every person from our followers list in our followees list to figure this out.
+As of my knowledge on May 13, 2024, we still have to manually check each and every person from our followers list in our followees list to figure this out.
-This is boring and tedious task to do.
+It's boring and tedious task.

 # Problem

-As a fun exercise, i thought of writing a small python script to figure this out.
-This blog is about how i achieved it.
+As a fun exercise, I thought of writing a small python script to figure this out.
+This blog is about how I achieved it.

 # Solution

-There is a python library called [**Instaloader**](https://instaloader.github.io/index.html) which is a tool to download pictures (or videos) along with their captions and other metadata from Instagram.
+There is a python library called [**Instaloader**](https://instaloader.github.io/index.html) which is a tool for downloading pictures (or videos) along with their captions and other metadata from Instagram.
-Im more interted in metadata part, we can directly extract the followers and followees list of the people you follow if you login into your user ID.
+I'm more interested in metadata part. we can directly extract the followers and followees list of the people you follow if you login into your user ID.

-First we have to create an instaloader instance and then login using the our user ID and password
+First, we have to create an instaloader instance and then login using our user ID and password

 ```python
 import instaloader